-Level Research/Creative achievements Examples of Evidence Associate Professor (Level D In addition to the achievements listed for associate lecturer (level A), lecturer (level B) and senior lecturer (level C): National and/or international recognition for research or creative achievements High level of productivity in research or creative outputs relative to discipline expectations Team leadership in research or creative activities Chief investigator on externally funded national research or creative projects Mentorship at School, Faculty or cross-Faculty level Conducts industry collaborative research projects Leads creative projects that impact upon creative practice beyond the projects themselves (i.e., impact on practice within a creative discipline) Major exhibitions at national level Emerging recognition of standing in discipline at an international level In addition to the examples of evidence listed for associate lecturer (level A), lecturer (level B) and senior lecturer (level C): • Established record of research income, as Chief Investigator • Regular invitations to present at major national or international conferences or industry events • Chair of Organising Committee for significant national conference • Established record of impacts on industry practice and/or policy • Track record of publications on research or creative practice, which exceeds disciplinary norms (e.g. citations or patents • Significant external awards/recognition based on research/creative works (e.g. Fellowship) • Associate Editor of a high quality international peerreviewed journal • Acting as peer-reviewer for major external grant schemes (e.g. ARC). • Leading externally funded grants with multi-agency participation • Leadership of a significant research group within the university (or across organisations) with evidence of mentoring junior staff • Significant track record of HDR student completions as Principal Supervisor
+Level Research/Creative achievements Examples of Evidence Associate Professor (Level D In addition to the achievements listed for associate lecturer (level A), lecturer (level B) and senior lecturer (level C): National and/or international recognition for research or creative achievements High level of productivity in research or creative outputs relative to discipline expectations Team leadership in research or creative activities Chief investigator on externally funded national research or creative projects Mentorship at School, Faculty or cross-Faculty level Conducts industry collaborative research projects Leads creative projects that impact upon creative practice beyond the projects themselves (i.e., impact on practice within a creative discipline) Major exhibitions at national or international level Emerging recognition of standing in discipline at an international level In addition to the examples of evidence listed for associate lecturer (level A), lecturer (level B) and senior lecturer (level C): Established record of research income, as Chief Investigator Regular invitations to present at major national or international conferences or industry events Chair of Organising Committee for significant national conference Established record of impacts on industry practice and/or policy Track record of publications on research or creative practice, which exceeds disciplinary norms (e.g. citations or patents Significant external awards/recognition based on research/creative works (e.g. Fellowship) Associate Editor of a high quality international peerreviewed journal Acting as peer-reviewer for major external grant schemes (e.g. ARC).
+Leading externally funded grants with multi-agency participation Leadership of a significant research group within the university (or across organisations) with evidence of mentoring junior staff Significant track record of HDR student completions as Principal Supervisor

-Level Research/Creative achievements Examples of Evidence Professor (Level E) In addition to the achievements listed for associate lecturer (level A), lecturer (level B), senior lecturer (level C) and professor (level D): International recognition for research or creative achievements and leadership Leadership of international and/or national, cross institutional, research teams (note: National may be appropriate for some disciplines) Contribute to the development of strategic research or creative directions/policy for the University Mentorship of early and mid- career staff Evidence of international (or in some disciplines national) standing In addition to the examples of evidence listed for associate lecturer (level A), lecturer (level B) and senior lecturer (level C): Editorship of high-quality (e.g. Q1) international journal Invitations from Government or industry to evaluate, revise or develop policy at State, National or International level Effective leadership of large research group (e.g., CSU Research Centre, ARC Centre of Excellence) Evidence of successful mentorship of early career academic staff such as significant achievements of mentored staff in research or creative domains, with a clear indication of how this mentorship contributed to the achievements Leading large (compared to discipline norms) externally funded grants with multi-agency participation Outstanding publication track record, with indicators (e.g. citations) well in excess of disciplinary norms.
-Commissioned major creative works Industry or government engagement that results in significant contracts for the University Fellowship of society or similar with significant national or international standing Appointment to external panel of significant standing (e.g. ARC College of Experts) Outstanding track record of HDR student completions as Principal Supervisor
+Level Research/Creative achievements Examples of Evidence Associate Professor (Level D In addition to the achievements listed for associate lecturer (level A), lecturer (level B), senior lecturer (level C) and professor (level D): International recognition for research or creative achievements and leadership Leadership of international and/or national, cross institutional, research teams (note: National may be appropriate for some disciplines) Contribute to the development of strategic research or creative directions/policy for the University Mentorship of early and mid- career staff Evidence of international (or in some disciplines national) standing In addition to the examples of evidence listed for associate lecturer (level A), lecturer (level B) and senior lecturer (level C): Editorship of high-quality (e.g. Q1) international journal Invitations from Government or industry to evaluate, revise or develop policy at State, National or International level Effective leadership of large research group (e.g., CSU Research Centre, ARC Centre of Excellence) Evidence of successful mentorship of early career academic staff such as significant achievements of mentorship contributed to the achievements Leading large (compared to discipline norms) externally funded grants with multi-agency participation Outstanding publication track record, with indicators (e.g. citations) well in excess of disciplinary norms.
+Commissioned major creative works Industry or government engagement that results in significant contracts for the University Fellowship of society or similar with significant to external panel of significant standing Appointment to external panel of significant completions as Principal Supervisor